Thames Water: Potential special administration regime (SAR)

 The appeal was dismissed on 17 March 2025, with the Appeal Court ruling in favour of the £3 billion bailout, with creditors giving Thames Water £1.5bn in cash, released monthly, plus up to £1.5bn more to see it through an appeal to increase bills by more than the 35% allowed by Ofwat.
 Thames Water had warned it would run out of money on 24 March without the deal.
 Thames Water subsequently (18 March 2025) announced it was assessing equity-raising proposals from six parties.
 The company also put its appeal regarding the customer bill increase on hold for 18 weeks.

 On 31 March 2025, Thames Water named the US private equity group Kohlberg Kravis Roberts (KKR) as its preferred bidder.
 KKR was expected to acquire a stake in Thames worth £4bn in a deal to be agreed by the end of June, with completion expected in the second half of 2025.
 In a debate in the House of Lords on 29 April, Lord Sikka expressed concerns over the deal, noting that "KKR's business model is profiteering, high-leverage, low-investment, asset-stripping and high-cash extraction.
 That will inevitably multiply Thames’s problems".
 However, on 3 June 2025, KKR pulled out of the deal, increasing the likelihood of a temporary nationalisation (SAR); Thames Water had paid KKR advisers £20 million to cover due diligence costs.
 Thames Water was reported to be working on an alternative plan with Ofwat and other stakeholders to stabilise its finances.

-Simultaneously, Thames Water's largest group of creditors appointed corporate trouble-shooter Mike McTighe to work on restructuring the company's debts.
+Simultaneously, Thames Water's largest group of creditors (including Elliott Investment Management, Silver Point Capital, BlackRock and M&G), appointed corporate trouble-shooter Mike McTighe to work on restructuring the company's debts.
 The creditors, comprising around 100 bondholders who had collectively lent Thames Water about £13bn, subsequently demanded that the company and its management be granted immunity from prosecution for serious environmental crimes as a condition of acquisition.
 On 19 June 2025, Environment secretary Steve Reed rejected the demands as the government stepped up preparations for temporary nationalisation of the company.
 On 10 July 2025, Thames Water confirmed that it had rejected a last-minute rescue bid backed by the former Liberal Democrat energy spokesman Rupert Redesdale and investment firm Muinin Holdings, stating that the offer had "little credibility or viability to recapitalise the business", and that it was "progressing discussions on the senior creditors' plan with Ofwat".